BWLR/switches.mx/content/collections/switches/velocifire-x-kk-light-wave-candy-jade-green.md

 ---
 id: 92489b0c-d3eb-4a62-acd4-d23ce355babf
 blueprint: switches
-title: 'Velocifire X KK Light Wave / Candy Jade Green'
+title: 'Velocifire X KK Light Wave V2 / Candy Jade Green'
 volume: normal
 factory_lubed: slight
 film: unknown
 notes: 'THe Velocifire Light wave (Candy Jade Green) Features a very long spring, and a custom stem with parts of it cut off for a more smooth experience.
 These also have a custom mold in order to fit the stem.'
-manufacturer: unknown
+manufacturer: haimu
 brand: velocifire
 switch_type: linear
 mount: 5